Emergent naming conventions in a foraging robot swarm: Experimental setup

-The robots start from the nest at the beginning of each experiment and perform a blind random walk for the first \unit[200]{s} during which they do not communicate or search for resources.
-This allows us to neglect the initial transitory phase and study the system dynamics after the robots spread out within the environment.
-In the following experiments, unless mentioned otherwise, we perform $100$ runs lasting until language convergence for each experimental setup.
-Depending on internal parameters, it can last up to $\unit[12000]{s}$.
+At the beginning of the experiment, robots are uniformly distributed within a \unit[0.8]{m} side square centered on the nest.
+During the first \unit[200]{s}, robots perform a blind random walk during which they do not communicate or search for sources.
+This allows us to neglect the initial transitory phase in which robots are too densely distributed around the nest, allowing us to study the system dynamics after the robots spread out in the environment according to their search pattern.
+This assures that---whatever the experimental condition---the initial distribution of robots does not severely impact the final outcome.
+In the following experiments, unless mentioned otherwise, we perform $100$ runs for each experimental setup.
+These runs last until language convergence, which, depending on internal parameters, can take up to $\unit[12000]{s}$.